multivision-sk/mnist_classify/README.md

 # MNIST classify
-* I made the DNN model and classified the handwriting digits by the MNIST datasets.
+* the DNN model -> classifying the handwriting digits by the MNIST datasets.